Monkey Business (Black Eyed Peas album): Controversy

-Following the release of Elephunk (2003), the Black Eyed Peas had already been scrutinized by music critics and media outlets for selling out, accusations which originated from the fact the group criticized artists doing so years earlier, and continued throughout the promotional campaign for Monkey Business.
+Following the release of Elephunk (2003), the Black Eyed Peas were criticized and alleged by critics and media outlets to have sold out.
+The group had previously criticized other artists for selling out, and the group was further scrutinzed throughout the promotional campaign for Monkey Business.
 Some critics claimed their endorsements of various companies caused them to suffer from overexposure; Nathan Rabin from The A.V.
 Club stated: "With Elephunk, The Black Eyed Peas made the rare leap from underrated and overlooked to obnoxiously (and undeservedly) overexposed."
 Sal Cinquemani from Slant Magazine was especially critical of the group's newfound popularity and commercial success, labeling them "disposable pop". will.i.am responded to the backlash by stating: